Whether you’re going to a music festival or a food festival, in the UK or abroad, we explain what insurance you need if anything goes wrong.

 It’s not a stand-in for travel insurance but can help you get emergency medical treatment if you need it.
 Read our guide on using the GHIC and EHIC cards.

-Gadget insurance is also helpful for festival goers.
-Although we advise you to avoid taking many high-value gadgets away with you, you’re still likely to take your mobile phone, a camera and maybe a SatNav if you’re driving abroad.
+Although it's best to avoid taking many high-value gadgets away with you, you’re still likely to take your mobile phone, a camera and maybe a SatNav if you’re driving abroad.

 Insurance for festivals in the UK

-A policy can cover you for:
+A policy could cover you for:

 You must travel more than 25 miles from your home address for two or more nights to be eligible for travel insurance in the UK.